 These characteristics are triggered by feelings of insecurity, isolation and/or threat.
 It is a way for the subconscious to preserve life.
 However over time, due to the emotional bond created, small acts of kindness by the offenders tend to be amplified by people who are developing this syndrome, which makes them feel more secure and calm about the situation, disregarding the real threat they are under.

 Stockholm syndrome usually develops in situations that are life-threatening, where there are hostages.
 Some factors that have been identified to influence the development of this type of syndrome include:

 - Personality type and personal history of the person being held hostage;

 - Need for approval by authority figures such as boss or parents;

-- Time the victim spent with the kidnaper.
+- Time the victim spent with the kidnapper.

-The characteristics of Stockholm syndrome are due to a response of the subconscious, and it is not possible to ascertain the real reason they occur.
+People experiencing Stockholm syndrome are often unable to rationalize that they are experiencing it.
 It is believed that those who have suffered a traumatic experience, such as abusive relationships and sexual abuse in the past, for example, are more prone to develop this syndrome.

-There is no specific treatment for Stockholm syndrome.
-However it is important that psychotherapy is offered to the victim, since it can help identify the possible factor that led to the development of the syndrome, helping the person to overcome the trauma.
+There is no specific treatment approach for Stockholm syndrome.
+However it is important that psychotherapy is offered to the victim, since it can help identify the previous factor that may have led to the development of this mental health disorder.
+Therapy is often aimed toward treating trauma-related symptoms.